webtorrent/webtorrent/CONTRIBUTING.md

 1. **No `--force` pushes** or modifying the Git history in any way.
 1. **Non-master branches** ought to be used for ongoing work.
-1. **External API changes and significant modifications** ought to be subject to an **internal pull-request** to solicit feedback from other contributors.
+1. **Breaking API changes and significant modifications** should be subject to a **pull request** to solicit feedback from other contributors.
-1. Internal pull-requests to solicit feedback are *encouraged* for any other non-trivial contribution but left to the discretion of the contributor.
+1. Pull requests to solicit feedback are *encouraged* for any other non-trivial contribution but left to the discretion of the contributor.
-1. Contributors should attempt to adhere to the prevailing code-style.
+1. Contributors should attempt to adhere to the prevailing code style.
-1. Run npm test locally before submitting your PR, to catch any easy to miss style & testing issues
+1. Run `npm test` locally before submitting your PR to catch easy-to-miss style & testing issues

 ## Releases